 The campground is open from May to September.
-It contains 50 non-reservable spots and is RV friendly (up to 35 feet in some campsites).
-Running water isn’t available although South Beach has pit toilets and an RV dump station.
+It has 50 non-reservable spots and is RV friendly (up to 35 feet in some campsites).
+Running water isn’t available although it does have pit toilets and an RV dump station.

 Learn more about South Beach Campground.

 The campground is open year-round.
-It contains 56 non-reservable spots and is RV friendly (up to 35 feet for some spots).
+It has 56 non-reservable spots and is RV friendly (up to 35 feet for some spots).
 Flush toilets and running water are available from June to September.